A NICER View of PSR J1231$-$1411: A Complex Case: Modeling Procedure

 The resulting 2D prior for $M$ and $\cos i$ is shown in Figure \ref{fig:mcosi_prior}.
-We see that highest probabilities are at the smallest allowed masses but that the distribution fades very slowly towards higher masses.
-Inclination is slightly better constrained, peaking above $80$ degrees ($\cos i \lesssim 0.18$).
-We note that the final prior adopted in \XPSI is additionally modified by the compactness and surface gravity conditions (as e.g., in \citealt{Riley2021}) to prevent the polar radius from being smaller than the photon sphere ($R_{\textrm{polar}}/r_{\rm g}(M)>3$, where $r_{\rm g}$ is the Schwarzchild radius), and to not extrapolate intensities beyond the precomputed atmosphere grid (e.g., $13.7\leq \log_{10}g\leq15.0$, for the fully-ionized hydrogen grid, where $g$ is the surface gravity).
-This makes the prior probability at smaller masses even higher since fewer NS samples fail the compactness condition there, hence more are retained.
+We see that highest probabilities are at the smallest allowed masses but that the distribution fades very slowly toward higher masses.
+Inclination is slightly better constrained, peaking above $80\degr$ ($\cos i \lesssim 0.18$).
+We note that the final prior adopted in \XPSI is additionally modified by the compactness and surface gravity conditions (as e.g., in \citealt{Riley2021}) to prevent the polar radius from being smaller than the photon sphere ($R_{\textrm{polar}}/r_{\rm g}(M)>3$, where $r_{\rm g}$ is the Schwarzchild radius), and to not extrapolate intensities beyond the precomputed atmosphere grid (e.g., $13.7\leq \log_{10}g\leq15.0$, for the fully ionized hydrogen grid, where $g$ is the surface gravity).
+This makes the prior probability at smaller masses even higher because fewer NS samples fail the compactness condition there, hence more are retained.

 {

 }